jchannon/denotwittersentimentanalysis/README.md

 `deno run --allow-read --allow-env --allow-net mod.ts`

+It will ask you to enter the Twitter user's handle eg "jchannon".

 The output you will see, depending on sentiment, possible values being, positive, neutral, negative, is:
 ```
 You tweets average neutral sentiment!